ankurk91/google-chat-electron/README.md

 ### Installation (Mac)

+* Homebrew users can run `brew install --cask google-chat-electron`

+or

 * Download the zip (darwin) file from [releases](https://github.com/ankurk91/google-chat-electron/releases/latest)
 * Extract the zip file
 * Move the app to your `~/Applications` folder